oneofthezombies/distributed-worker-demo/README.md

 ### Why HTTP/1.1?

-I considered three protocols for communication between the Agent and the Agent API: HTTP/1.1, WebSocket, and gRPC.
+After considering three protocols for communication between the Agent and the Agent API—HTTP/1.1, WebSocket, and gRPC—I ultimately chose HTTP/1.1.
-In the end, I chose HTTP/1.1.

 HTTP/1.1 is the protocol that web browsers use to communicate with servers.
 Since web browsers understand JavaScript, WebAssembly, HTTP/1.1, and WebSocket, it made sense to align with that.